Tampa Catholic High School: Description

 The Diocese of St. Augustine opened Tampa Catholic High School on September 4, 1962, to serve the needs of Catholic education for the parish families of Hillsborough County.
-The school was guided through its early years by Monsignor John F. Scully, the founding President, and was staffed by diocesan priests, the Dominican Sisters of Adrian, Michigan and dedicated lay personnel.
+The school was guided through its early years by Monsignor John F. Scully, the founding President, and was staffed by diocesan priests, the Dominican Sisters of Adrian, Michigan, and dedicated lay personnel.
 The school opened with one classroom building and a convent.

-After spending one year in temporary quarters at Christ the King parish, 230 9th and 10th grade students made their way to the new Tampa Catholic campus.
+After spending one year in temporary quarters at Christ the King parish, 230 ninth and tenth grade students made their way to the new Tampa Catholic campus.
 TC was initially planned to house a girls' division to be known as Lourdes Academy; the boys' division was to be located elsewhere in Tampa.
 The plan was changed to provide a coeducational facility, taking into account the already operating Academy of the Holy Names and Jesuit High School.
 The campus consisted of only the South and Center buildings, with the library, chapel and administration located in the Center building.
 The early classes were held in eight classrooms with a chemistry-physics-biology laboratory, a home economics room, a library, and an administration area.

 In 1964 the first class of seniors was enrolled and the multi-purpose building (now the cafeteria) was completed.
 In 1965 Tampa Catholic graduated its first class, numbering 51.
 This was also the first year TC had a full squad for a football team, playing a schedule of both JV and varsity games.
-The school mascot at the time was known as the Tampa Catholic Colts.
+At the time they were the Tampa Catholic Colts.

-For the 1965–66 school year Tampa Catholic changed its colors to green and white and its mascot to the Crusaders.
-That same year TC played its first homecoming game against Admiral Farragut Academy.

 In 1968, Tampa Catholic became fully accredited by the Southern Association of Colleges and Schools and saw the completion of the north building, chapel, gym, track and baseball diamond, all of which were dedicated by Bishop Charles McLaughlin, of the newly founded Diocese of St. Petersburg.

 In the early 1970s the Assumptionist Brothers and the Sisters of Ste-Chrétienne assumed administrative and teaching duties.
 The administration building and the library complex were completed in 1972.
 These early years of the 1970s saw Tampa Catholic's enrollment rocket to nearly 1500 students.
 This was more than the buildings could accommodate so the school was separated into two campuses for three years.
 The 9th grade students attended the "East Campus" located on the grounds of Mary Help of Christians School, and additional portables were brought onto the TC campus to help house upperclassmen.